Licensing is not the most exciting topic, but if you wish to contribute, you will absolutely need to read it.

 - If you made a modified version and upgrade the license version, still note down the original license.

-If you fall to provide this information, your work will be included neither in core SuperTuxKart nor add-ons!
+If you fail to provide the necessary information, your work will be included neither in core SuperTuxKart nor add-ons!

 If you reuse a texture from another STK track, still note down the information above in case the texture is later removed from core STK.

 Also be sure that you have the right to actually release the art work under the license you chose.
-Some (typically commercial) software might restrict what you are allowed to do with anything created with that software.
+Some (usually commercial) software might restrict what you are allowed to do with anything created with that software.
+If the software includes bundled sound or image samples, be sure to follow the publisher's licensing requirements if you integrate the samples into your work.

 Brands, corporations etc